 What Makes The Minocqua Area Special?

 Find Minocqua on a map, and it looks like there's more water to the town than land.
-Minocqua and the neighboring communities of Arbor Vitae, Woodruff and Lake Tomahawk — which conveniently sit some three to six hours from Madison, Milwaukee, and Chicago — are filled with over 2,300 sparkling blue lakes, streams, and ponds.
+Minocqua and the neighboring communities of Arbor Vitae and Woodruff — which conveniently sit some three to six hours from Madison, Milwaukee, and Chicago — are filled with over 2,300 sparkling blue lakes, streams, and ponds.
 They are also snuggled into the mighty Northern Highland-American Legion State Forest.
 This means guests can easily enjoy an incredible array of activities, both on the shore and on the water.

 The Minocqua Area is the hub of the Northwoods.
 The Minocqua area features supper clubs, shopping, cafes, ice cream stands, outfitters, real lumberjack shows, the oldest amateur ski show in the United States, museums, and gaming.